joshuatz/music-meta-dom-scraper/README.md

 # Music-Meta-Dom-Scraper

 ## What is this?
-Very basic JS Bookmarklet to pull Song / Album Discography information from various websites when you on a webpage that has song metadata, and lets you copy and paste into a spreadsheet or JSON file.
+Very basic JS Bookmarklet to pull Song / Album Discography information from various websites when you are on a webpage that has song metadata, and lets you copy and paste into a spreadsheet or JSON file.

 Useful for those obsessed over cataloging their music and tracking it by hand (probably very few people).